Nox-Erebos/LoneMartian/Plates/Rethrim Plate.md

 # Rethrim Plate

-**Rethrim Plates** created by Dr. Aimi and Dr. Alpha for easier use..
+**Rethrim Plates** created by Dr. Aimi and Dr. Alpha for easier use.

 # Obtaining